ANSLab-UHN/sEMG-TypingDatabase/README.md

 data and the sEMG data.
 Both the original key-logs and the csv containing the lag timing data between the sEMG and the keylogger data is included with the dataset.

+Additionally, baseline classification results are provided for reference.
+These were obtained using the provided scripts.
+Results can be found in the folder ```angular2html ClassificationResults\Results\```.
+Within the results folder there are results for four different classification tests.
+The four baseline tests were a sweep across common feature sets, a sweep across window sizes for feature extraction, and cross participant and cross session classification results.
+The raw results for each test are provided in the respective folders.
+The results from these four tests are summarized in the ResultsSummary.xlsx file provided in the main Results folder.

 ## Directory Structure
 Full participant directory can be found in the provided link.
 A sample participant (P1) is included in the CleanData folder here.
 The directory structure for the CleanData folder is provided below.
 ```